-Immediate family means parent, sibling, grandparent, spouse, child, in-laws, a person in household acting in loco parentis, or anyone domiciled in the home.
-This includes step and adopted family members, as well.
+Immediate family is defined as parents, children, siblings, grandparents, grandchildren, spouses, in-laws, a person in household acting in loco parentis, or anyone domiciled in the home, including step and adopted family members.

 Employees are evaluated at least annually.

-The employee is notified at least three days in advance of her/his formal evaluation session.
+The employee is notified at least three days in advance of their formal evaluation session.